earth-chris/earthlib/docs/introduction.md

 - buildings, trees, and roads in urban environments
 - grasses, soils, and char in recently burned landscapes
-- trees, shade, and downed trunks in forests
+- canopies, shade, and downed trees in forests

 These patterns all affect the reflectance measured by satellites, and it's important to be able to estimate the sub-pixel abundances of each of these land cover types to better understand environmental gradients over large areas.